Free U.S. Shipping On Orders $49+

 Concern - Dryness - Art of Skin Care

 If your skin feels tight, rough, or flaky, you may be experiencing dry skin—a condition where the skin produces too little oil to maintain a healthy moisture barrier.
-Unlike dehydration (which is a lack of water), dry skin lacks lipids, the natural oils that keep skin soft, comfortable, and resilient.
-Environmental stress, aging, harsh cleansers, and over-exfoliation can all worsen dryness, leaving skin dull and uncomfortable.
+Unlike dehydration (which is a lack of water), dry skin lacks lipids—the natural oils that keep skin soft, comfortable, and resilient.
+Aging, environmental stress, harsh cleansers, and over-exfoliation can all worsen dryness, leaving skin dull and easily irritated.

-At Art of Skin Care, we believe moisture support doesn’t always mean changing your entire routine.
-This collection features targeted moisture-boosting products designed to be used in addition to your regular moisturizer.
-Think of them as layering essentials—serums, oils, and treatments that help replenish lipids, strengthen the skin barrier, and lock in hydration for lasting comfort and glow.
+At Art of Skin Care, we believe moisture support doesn’t always mean replacing your entire routine.
+This collection features targeted moisture-boosting products designed to layer with your moisturizer—like serums, facial oils, and barrier-repair treatments that replenish lipids, strengthen the skin barrier, and help lock in hydration for lasting comfort and glow.

 Frequently Asked Questions